Weigurde/HordesAntiAFK/README.md

 Please do not remove this.
 This is my first somewhat useful addon/script for GMod ZS.
 Thank you!

 If I see you have removed this without permission I will ask for the script to be removed from your server.

-## Notice

-Do not leak this by downloading it and sending it to other users.
-Please do not attempt to steal code here and make your own version.
-I don't want other people 'improving' or 'fixing' this script.

-Currently, this respitory is private.
-So hello fellow contributor!

-Do NOT attempt to change ANY files without my permission.
-If you fail to apply to any of these, you will be removed from being a contributor permanently.

-(SCRIPT IS NO LONGER PRIVATE, IGNORE)

 ## PLEASE READ